ezEngine/docs-src/pages/docs/graphics/meshes/custom-mesh-component.md

 Custom mesh components use *vertex colors*, meaning every vertex stores its own color information.
 This is different to typical mesh data in EZ, where per-vertex colors are usually not used.
 If you do not require vertex colors, this is fine and you can use any default [material](../../materials/materials-overview.md) (and thus shader).
 The extra information will simply be ignored.

-However, if you do need the vertex color information, for instance to precisely control transparency, then you also need to set a material, which uses a [shader (TODO)](../shaders/shaders-overview.md) that actually reads the vertex color value and uses it in the way that you desire.
+However, if you do need the vertex color information, for instance to precisely control transparency, then you also need to set a material, which uses a [shader](../shaders/shaders-overview.md) that actually reads the vertex color value and uses it in the way that you desire.
 You may need to write a custom shader for that.

 ## See Also